Bay Alarm Medical Alert System Review 2024

 Service and Monitoring

-While I chose the landline system, Bay Alarm also offers a 4G LTE cellular connection, which runs off AT&T or Verizon cell towers.
-I preferred the stable connection of my landline since I don’t have great AT&T coverage (plus, it saved me $10 per month), but the cellular option is suitable for those who don’t have (or don’t want to use) a landline.
+I chose the landline system, but Bay Alarm also offers a 4G LTE cellular connection, which runs off AT&T or Verizon cell towers.
+I preferred the stable connection of my landline since I don’t have great AT&T coverage (plus, it saved me $10 per month), but the cellular option is suitable for those who don't have or don’t want to use a landline.
+When I tested the cellular option, I was connected in 15 seconds with a friendly operator and the reception was clear and loud.

 Did You Know?
 Falls are the leading cause of both fatal and nonfatal injuries for seniors in the U.S.,2 which is why fall detection pendants are so important for aging in place.

 All of Bay Alarm Medical’s in-home systems offer 24/7 monitoring, so you’ll be covered day and night.
 You can add automatic fall detection to any in-home system for $10 per month.
-With this feature, falls are detected automatically, even if you can’t press your help button.
-I’d recommend it for those at high risk of falling or older adults who want the added protection.
+With this feature, falls are detected automatically even if you can’t press your help button.
+I recommend it for people at high risk of falling or those who want the added protection.
+The instructions say it should not be worn when sleeping because an emergency response will be sent if you don’t respond to the monitoring center.
+That’s good to keep in mind!

 Cost